jp1884/techvolution-vegas-baby/nStory-Cut-Tools/3-storytelling.md

 ## Preface

 We've all listened, watched, and told stories.
-From the campfire to the couch humanity has shared our loves, emotions, and days by telling a story.
+From the campfire to the dinner table humanity has shared our loves, emotions, and days by telling a story.
 But what exactly is a story?

 One of our greatest thinkers, Aristotle, answered that question around 330 BC.
 The Greek philosopher taught dramatic writing.
 In *Poetics*, Aristotle explains all stories must have heroic action that arouses strong emotions from the audience inside a structure with a definite beginning, middle, and end.
 Proper dramatic storytelling must have a mixture of tragic character flaws, plot twists, and surprise endings.

 Celebrated playwright, screenwriter, and director David Mamet used *Poetics* to create his timeless work.
 Happily, Mamet also teaches storytelling and since he's more approachable, we use him to get at the heart of storytelling.

 *Story Cut Tools* helps anyone use stories to better understand human affairs, from product development to politics.
-The goal of this chapter is to start our this process we deep dive into storytelling.
+The goal of this chapter is to deep dive into storytelling.
 To do so, we'll become a student of Aristotle and Mamet and learn the fundamentals.
-And great news, the lessons of storytelling are both surprising and logical, the two ingredients of any good tale.
+Happily, the lessons of storytelling are both surprising and logical, the two ingredients of any good tale.

 ## Quote